 Shortly upon moving to Los Angeles, Robert was introduced to legendary film composer Hans Zimmer, who invited Robert to assist him at the well renowned Remote Control Studios in Santa Monica.
 Apprenticing Zimmer while working on such films as Black Hawk Down was a profound education in film music production, and a deeply treasured period for Robert where several life long friends were made amidst the brilliant collection of artists.
 In addition, having little experience within the film industry, the sudden opportunity to work alongside the likes of luminary Director/Producers such as Ridley Scott and Jerry Bruckheimer was a thrilling undertaking.

 Meanwhile, Robert's orchestral abilities quickly caught note of Haymaker Records label-owner (and reknown trailer music supervisor) Ruben Nava.
-Under the collective band name Ars Arcana, Robert and Ruben released several CDs of dramatic orchestral music which have found homes in literally 100's of blockbuster film advertising campaigns.
+Under the collective band name Ars Arcana, Robert and Ruben released several CDs of dramatic orchestral music which found homes in literally 100's of blockbuster film advertising campaigns in the 2000’s.

-He currently resides in Los Angeles with his lovely wife Emily and works out of his state of the art studio facilities in Hollywood.
+He currently resides in Los Angeles with his wife Emily and 2 overzealous children, Elliott and Audrey, and works out of his studio facilities in Hollywood.

 Robert is the recipient of numerous national and international composition awards from institutions including: Midwest Composers Symposium, ASCAP/Morton Gould Young Composer Awards, ISCM Cultural Foundation of Warsaw, Deutscher Akademischer Austauschungdienst Bureau, Berklee College of Music, Polish National Radio Orchestra, ASCAP PLU$ awards, and Society of Composers, Inc.